Tag Archives: Fae

 my review

 On the other, the plot meanders.
-There is quite a lot of time dedicated to things that aren’t particularly plot relevant.
-(I’m thinking the knife throwing training session and, honestly, the whole sword side-quest.)
+There is quite a lot of time dedicated to things that aren’t particularly plot-relevant.
+(I’m thinking the knife-throwing training session and, honestly, the whole sword side-quest.)
 It wasn’t until the very end that something resembling an actual single plot appeared.

-The love interest is supposed to be super regretful for leaving her a decade ago and we’re expected to root for a re-ignition of romance.
+The love interest is supposed to be super regretful for leaving her a decade ago, and we’re expected to root for a re-ignition of romance.
 But I didn’t feel it.
-He had 10 years to come back, or just call/text/email.
+He had 10 years to come back or just call/text/email.
 He’d even been in town several times.
 But he never contacted her until he needed something.
 I don’t feel any desire to see that romance bloom.
 How guilt-ridden and sorry could he truly be?

-Further, I’ve gotten to an age that I’m just kind of done with plot in which women are in desperate financial straits and a man swoops in with his money/resources/connections and fixes everything for her.
-I think Faith needed to decide if she was writing a contemporary, second chance romance or a fantasy romance, because the whole Judah plot-line felt disconcertingly contemp romance and out of place in the fantasy plot.
+Further, I’ve gotten to an age that I’m just kind of done with plot in which women are in desperate financial straits, and a man swoops in with his money/resources/connections and fixes everything for her.
+I think Faith needed to decide if she was writing a contemporary, second chance romance, or a fantasy romance because the whole Judah plot-line felt disconcertingly contemp romance and out of place in the fantasy plot.
 And it sure took up too much page time.

 But worst of all, I’m 100% sick of reading books that don’t end.
-A cliffhanger in which some threads wrap up and others are left open is one thing.
+A cliffhanger in which some threads wrap up, and others are left open is one thing.
 This book literally just abruptly stops.
-I edge of magic photoflipped the last page back and forwards because I hadn’t sensed any sort of drawing to a close and basically felt like I walked into a wall with the sudden, “Look for Echo of Bone, the next book in the Tara Knightley Series by Jayne Faith!”
+I edge of magic photoflipped the last page back and forth because I hadn’t sensed any sort of drawing to a close and basically felt like I walked into a wall with the sudden, “Look for Echo of Bone, the next book in the Tara Knightley Series by Jayne Faith!”
 In fact, the plot looked to finally be starting to settle into a single trajectory and ramping up.
 So, the precipitous ending felt especially unforeseen and jarring.

 Other Reviews: